ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Document Version

-The version of the `EBML Document` is found in `EBMLDocTypeVersion`.
+The version of the `EBML Body` is found in `EBMLDocTypeVersion`.
 A parser for the particular `DocType` format can read the `EBML Document` if it can read either the `EBMLDocTypeVersion` version of that format or a version equal or higher than the one found in `EBMLDocTypeReadVersion`.

 # Elements semantic